Sorry about that!

 What it means:

-Your images are not in line with the expected data quality.
+Your images aren’t in line with the expected data quality.

 Common causes:

-All items on Shopping ads require an image with an unobstructed view of the product and without additional promotional elements.
+All items on Shopping ads require an image with an unobstructed view of the product, without additional promotional elements.
 Items that don’t meet these requirements will remain disapproved until fixed.

 How to fix:

-• Change the URL that you’ve submitted for the ‘image_link attribute’, pointing it to the correct product image.
+Change the URL you’ve submitted for the ‘image_link attribute’, pointing it to the correct product image.

-5. Fix ongoing item-level GTIN issues in order to activate your offers
+6. Fix item-level GTIN issues to activate your offers

 What is a GTIN?

-Global Trade Item Number (GTIN) is a unique identifier assigned to each product which helps Google to correctly classify the product and match the ad with more relevant customer queries.
+Global Trade Item Number (GTIN) is a unique identifier assigned to each product that helps Google correctly classify the product and match the ad with more relevant customer queries.

 The error usually occurs when one or more of the values you submit for the GTIN is invalid.
 This is often because the value contains characters that aren't numerals, it has an invalid checksum, or it uses formatting that doesn't match one of the standard GTIN types.
 If the incorrect GTIN is inserted into the product data feed file in the GMC, it will be deprioritised to a similar item with a correct GTIN.